okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Bugs fixed in 2022.12.2

-* PAttempts to save sign-in page edits sometimes failed when using the full-feature code editor.
+* Attempts to save sign-in page edits sometimes failed when using the full-feature code editor.
 (OKTA-551632)

 * If an admin added a redirect URI that reached the character limit, then they couldn't edit the redirect URI list using the Apps API.
 (OKTA-476668)